newtheatre/history-project/docs/photos_and_assets.md

 sort: 100
 ---

 Show records currently have a *'Publicity Materials'* and *'Production Shots'* section.
-In the show's data file production shots are kept in a list called `photos`, and publicity materials in `assets`.
+Photos are stored in SmugMug albums, and publicity materials in the repo.

-The image files themselves are kept in the `images/for_shows/` folder whereas anything else (PDFs etc) are kept in `assets/for_shows/`.
+For files in the repo image files are kept in the `images/for_shows/` folder whereas anything else (PDFs etc) are kept in `assets/for_shows/`.

 ## <i class="fa fa-tags"></i> Attribute Reference